 With no transparency of process and in breach of the basic rule of natural justice, that no man should be a judge in his own court.

-The CQC and NHS England refused to investigate the 7 unexpected deaths in St Andrews Northampton in 2013/14 flagged up by the local Healthwatch
+The CQC and NHS England refused to investigate the 7 unexpected deaths in St Andrews Northampton in 2013/14 flagged by the local Healthwatch

-A 2016 study revealed that Southern Health NHS one of the largest NHS Trusts, has investigated only 13% of 1,454 of its ‘unexpected’ patient deaths since 2010.
+A 2016 study revealed that Southern Health NHS one of the largest NHS Trusts, has investigated only 13% of 1,454 of all its ‘unexpected’ patient deaths since 2010.

 Investigation rates being particularly low for elderly patients with mental health problems (0.3 per cent) and for patients in general with a learning disability (1 per cent).